ppodgorsek/docker-robot-framework/README.md

 ## Switching browsers

 Browsers can be easily switched.
-It is recommended to define `${BROWSER} %{BROWSER}` in your Robot variables and to use ${BROWSER} in your test cases.
-This allows you to set the browser in a single place if needed.
+It is recommended to define `${BROWSER} %{BROWSER}` in your Robot variables and to use `${BROWSER}` in your test cases.
+This allows to set the browser in a single place if needed.

 When running your tests, simply add `-e BROWSER=chrome` or `-e BROWSER=firefox` to the run command.